bitbouncer/kspp/README.md

 kspp
 =========

-A C++11 kafka streams library
+A C++14 kafka streams library

+It is intended to be run on mesos or kubernetes but it can be run standalone

+Platforms: Windows / Linux / Mac

 This is work-in-progress

-Platforms: Windows / Linux

 ## Ubuntu 16 x64: